Higher-derivative scalar-vector-tensor theories: black holes, Galileons, singularity cloaking and holography: Introduction

 In the context of holography, applications to Condensed Matter systems were triggered by the study of the condensation of a complex scalar field in the vicinity of a charged black hole horizon, which was postulated to lie in the same universality class as high critical temperature superconductors (see for example the comprehensive reviews \cite{ReviewsHoloSC} and references within).
-More intriguing analogies were encountered studying holographically other Condensed Matter systems such as graphene or heavy fermion metals (see \cite{ReviewsHoloSC,AdSCMT} for reviews), where no precise understanding of thermal critical phenomena or transport properties is available.
+More intriguing analogies were encountered studying holographically other Condensed Matter systems such as graphene or heavy fermion metals (see \cite{ReviewsHoloSC,AdSCMT,Sachdev:2012dq} for reviews), where no precise understanding of thermal critical phenomena or transport properties is available.

 A common feature of these systems is their departure from traditional Fermi liquid behaviour in their normal - non-superconducting - phase, which signals a failure of the weakly-coupled description of the Fermi surface excitations in terms of quasi-particles, and is believed to originate from some quantum critical point, lying at zero temperature and hidden by the superconducting dome of the phase diagram.
-This quantum critical point might be (anisotropically) scale invariant, or even display hyperscaling violation: \be \ud s^2 = r^\theta\left(-\frac{\ud t^2}{r^{2z}}+\frac{\ud r^2+\ud\vec{x}^2}{r^2}\right), \ee where $z$ is the dynamical exponent, measuring departure from isotropy, while $\theta$ measures violation of hyperscaling - that is, the entropy scales with the temperature in some effective spatial dimensionality, \cite{Gouteraux:2011ce,Huijse:2011efDong:2012se}: \be \mathfrak S\sim \mathfrak T^{\frac{d_{eff}}z}\,, \ee A particularly interesting value is $d_{eff}=1$.
-In that case, the system is effectively one-dimensional and displays logarithmic violation of the area law for the entanglement entropy, which is expected in the presence of a Fermi surface, \cite{Ogawa:2011bz,Huijse:2011efDong:2012se}.
-One class of solutions we present realises such a value of $d_{eff}$.\footnote{See \cite{kkp} for a review of recent experimental data and a change of paradigm implied by holographic models.}
+This quantum critical point might be (anisotropically) scale invariant, or even display hyperscaling violation - that is, the entropy scales with the temperature in some effective spatial dimensionality, \cite{Gouteraux:2011ce},\cite{Sachdev:2012dq}: \be \mathfrak S\sim \mathfrak T^{\frac{d_{eff}}z}\,, \ee where $z$ is the dynamical critical exponent.\footnote{See \cite{kkp} for a review of recent experimental data and a change of paradigm implied by holographic models.}

 Effective Holographic Theories (EHTs) are a useful tool to describe these unconventional matter phases.
 They are the application to holography of EGTs, and play the same role at strong coupling as standard effective Quantum Field Theories, \cite{Charmousis:2010zz,Meyer:2011xnGouteraux:2011xr}.
 Such theories always contain a metric (dual to the stress-energy tensor), a non-trivial field in any saddle-point solution.
 In principle, they contain an infinite number of fields as the dual QFTs contains an infinite number of single trace operators (that make up the spectrum of a string theory).
 However only a few of them (those with low dimensions in QFT or small masses in string theory) are important in the structure of the vacuum.
 Truncating the holographic theory to those important fields gives rise to the EHTs.
 Moreover, at very strong coupling one can neglect the higher-derivative terms in the gravitational theory.